The Dragon Institute | Wing Chun Online

 Also, as a side note, stop calling him “I.P.
 Man”!
 His name is Ip Man or Yip Man.
-It is not initials!
+Ip is not his initials!

 The REAL Ip Man Story

 The Real Ip Man, aka Yip Man, was born the third of four children to Yip Oi-dor and Wu Shui on 1 October 1893.
 He grew up in a wealthy family in Foshan, Guangdong in his early life.
 Ip Man began training in Wing Chun at the age of 12, under Chan Wah-shun.
 Chan was a 57 year old man at that point, and Ip Man would be his 16th and last student.
 Ip Man only received three years of training from Chan before he suffered a mild stroke in 1909 and wound up retiring to his village.
 Chan’s second eldest student, Ng Chung-sok, was tasked with continuing Ip Man’s training, and it was Ng Chung-sok who taught most of the skills and techniques that Ip Man would go on to use.
 At age 16, Ip Man moved to Hong Kong, where one could say a little twist of fate occurred.
 Ip Man is said to have met a man named Leung Bik, who requested a friendly sparring match with Ip Man.
 Leung Bik soundly defeated Ip Man, but he highly praised Ip Man’s Kung Fu abilities.
 The twist, however, comes from the fact that Leung Bik was the son of Leung Jan, the man who trained Chan Wah-shun.

 In 1917, at age 24, Ip Man returned to Foshan, where he became a police officer.
-He informally taught some of his subordinates, friends, and relatives Wing Chun, but a martial arts school was not officially formed.
+He informally taught some of his subordinates, friends, and relatives, but a school was not officially formed.
 The Second Sino-Japanese War caused Ip Man to move to Kwok Fu until the war ended, but he would return to Hong Kong after the Chinese Communist Party won the Chinese Civil War, since Ip Man was an officer of the Kuomintang.